 | Simply Healthcare Plans, Inc. | 4.50 | $0 | $3,372 | 4 | 4.26 |

 HMO Medicare Advantage plans require you to stay within a specific provider network and get referrals from your primary care doctor before seeing specialists.
-While these restrictions limit your flexibility, you'll benefit from lower premiums, reduced out-of-pocket costs and coordinated care that keeps your health care organized.
+Those restrictions limit flexibility, but you'll get lower premiums, reduced out-of-pocket costs and coordinated care that keeps your health care organized.

 Best Florida HMO-POS Medicare Advantage Providers

-Out-of-network access is the key advantage of HMO-POS plans, and Florida’s 32 options from six providers offer a strong balance of flexibility and cost control.
-Most plans charge $0 monthly premiums, though the average premium is $13 due to the added network freedom.
-Annual out-of-pocket maximums range from $2,000 to $6,750, with a $4,360 average, providing added protection for members who occasionally need care outside the network.
-All HMO-POS plans in the state include enhanced Part D prescription drug coverage and maintain a solid average CMS rating of 4.48 stars.
+Out-of-network access is the main advantage of HMO-POS plans.
+Florida's 32 options from six providers balance flexibility and cost control well; most charge $0 monthly premiums, though the average is $13 due to the added network freedom.
+Annual out-of-pocket maximums range from $2,000 to $6,750, averaging $4,360, which provides meaningful protection for members who occasionally need out-of-network care.
+All HMO-POS plans in the state include enhanced Part D prescription drug coverage and hold an average CMS rating of 4.48 stars.

 - CarePlus Health Plans, Inc. leads Florida’s HMO-POS market with three $0-premium plans, a low $2,700 average MOOP, and strong 4.5-star CMS ratings.